 Growing changes in the computer and information technology field makes computer skills a must in today's job market.
-Call 281-756-3904 for information.
-IT offers the following courses: Computer Business Fundamentals
+IT offers the following courses:

-Computer Business Fundamentals
+- · Computer Business Fundamentals

-Computer Job Skills Program

-Introduction to Computers
+- · Introduction to Computers

-Introduction to Photoshop

-MS Office Suite
+- · MS Office Suite

-QuickBooks and much more
+- · QuickBooks and much more

+Call 281-756-3787 for information.